Evdigi-INA/generator-docs/docs/features.md

 php artisan generator:sidebar dynamic
 ```

-While using static sidebar, you can free to edit the sidebar menus on ```resources/views/layouts/sidebar.blade.php```
+While using static sidebar menu, you feel free to edit the sidebar menus on ```resources/views/layouts/sidebar.blade.php```

 ```sh
 php artisan generator:sidebar static
 ```
+> After you create a new module using the generator, sidebar will automatically comeback to set dynamic

 ## Utilities/Helpers